itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.7.1 =
-* Minor bug fixes and improved name field handling in the affiliate registration form and improved style loading.
+* Improved name field handling in the affiliate registration form.
+Minor bug fixes.
+Improved style loading.

 = 2.7.0 =
 * New Totals section (facilitates affiliate payment and closing referrals in bulk by time period) and built-in User Registration Integration added (reward affiliates for referring new users) along with new filters.